 Beat the heat: How to stay safe in the summer sun

 During potentially dangerous hot summer months, it is important to remain aware of health and safety while spending time outside.
-We asked UChicago Medicine emergency medicine physician John Purakal, MD, about his top recommendations for heat safety.
+We asked UChicago Medicine emergency medicine experts for recommendations for heat safety.

 What are the top heat-related medical issues people face in the Chicago area?

 The most common heat-related medical issues we see are heat stroke, heat exhaustion, heat cramps, heat syncope (loss of consciousness), sunburn and heat rash.
 Heatstroke and heat exhaustion are the most serious conditions and can be life-threatening.

 When should I call for help if I am having heat-related symptoms?